-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 Are AirPods waterproof?

-No, neither generation of AirPods are waterproof so don't wear them swimming or in the shower.
+Neither the first or second generation of AirPods, or the AirPods Max are waterproof so don't wear them swimming or in the shower.
+The third generation AirPods and the AirPods Pro (1st and 2nd Gen) are water resistant - IPX4 - which means they can handle a splash but not submerging.

-They aren't said to be sweat proof either, though they are tested for everyday use and a manner of activities.
+The first and second generation models aren't said to be sweat proof either, though they are tested for everyday use and a manner of activities.
 We wear them for a run and to the gym without an issue, but stay away from any waterfalls or swimming pools.
+The AirPods Pro (1st and 2nd Gen) and third generation AirPods are sweat resistant.

 Do AirPods have noise cancelling?